Sreedhargituser/Finding-Hospitals/README.md

 I guess these changes will be showed in the jenkins

 Ok, Last time, it was not what I wanted.
 Let's see if this helps now.

+This one is much worse.
+It was not detecting any thing